 How to Send your iPhone text messages to your Attorney

 - Plug your iPhone or iPad in to your computer and make a backup of your device.

-- Open Decipher Text Message, and select your iPhone.
+- Open Decipher Text Message, select your iPhone.

 - Select the contact for which need to send text messages to your attorney.

 - (Optional) Zip/Compress the resulting folder of your iPhone texts and photos/videos.

 - Send the file of your text messages to your attorney.